The effect of not plugging in a plug-in vehicle

 “At the same time, drivers do not get penalised for not charging their vehicle because the BIK tax scales don’t recognise the difference between driving on electric or driving on petrol.

-Ensuring your employees plug in
+Ensuring your employees plug in their company electric car or van

 “Companies may want to consider some policy amendments for those drivers who are not charging their PHEVs correctly which can easily be measured by the additional fuel costs they are incurring.“